 - Boudica from The Adventures of Wiglaf and Mordred is the only member of her family who isn't evil.
 In fact, while the rest of her family plots to take over the world, she is a concert pianist.

-- Ethan from CTRLALTDEL is a twenty something manchild who clearly has some sort of disorder and is obbsessed with video games to the point of physical addiction who owns his own game store, his brother is a former football player turned bar owner.
-Guess who his family prefers.
+- Ethan from Ctrl+Alt+Del is a twenty-something Manchild who clearly has some sort of disorder and is obsessed with video games to the point of physical addiction and who owns his own game store; his brother is a former football player turned bar owner.
+Guess whom his family prefers.

-- Though later it turns out his brother got himself in trouble with the hawaian mafia and needed Ethan (who was getting married) to bail himout.
-He saved his brothers life but refused to implicate himself and ruin his wedding day. to help with his brothers own failings.
-His parents actually got mad at Ethan for not helping their Favourite.
+- Though later it turns out his brother got himself in trouble with the Hawaiian mafia and needed Ethan (who was getting married) to bail him out.
+He saved his brother's life but refused to implicate himself and ruin his wedding day to help with his brother's own failings.
+His parents then become angry with Ethan for not helping their favourite son.

 - In Sinfest, Satan, according to Jesus.